Notion to Google Sheets: 5 Tools Compared (2026)

 Quick answer

-For real-time one-way Notion → Sheets sync with opt-in write-back and the lowest price point, Sync2Sheets.
-Built specifically for this use case and runs on Notion's official webhooks.
+For real-time 2-way sync between Notion and Google Sheets with a per-column direction picker and the lowest price in the category, Sync2Sheets.
+Built specifically for this use case, runs on Notion's official webhooks and Google Drive events.

-For continuous true two-way sync across Notion, Airtable, and other databases, Whalesync.
-More expensive, broader product scope.
+For 2-way sync across Notion, Airtable, Webflow, and Postgres as one platform, Whalesync.
+More expensive, broader scope.

 For pulling Notion data alongside data from ten other sources (HubSpot, Salesforce, Stripe) into one Sheets workspace, Coefficient.
-Not Notion-specific.
+Not Notion-specific, no 2-way.

 For polled one-way sync at 15-minute or daily intervals with a simpler feature set, Dokin.